gour787/Hotel-Booking-App/README.txt

 - ERD Database.pgerd: An updated ERD Diagram for our databases project
 - This file can be opened up using PG Admin

--> Project Video: The video for our databases project.
-Please note we tried our best to make this under 250 MB but the quality and audio was so bad and even then it was still over 250 MB limit.
-We are sorry about this, but we don't think there is any possible way to submit a 30 Minute video that is under 250 MB.
--> Project Report: The report for our databases project.